 Can I apply on-line?

 Many countries now use eVisas, so you can apply on-line.
 Other countries require your original passport and photo and signature.
-For India and Viet Nam you can apply on-line through our website.
+For India and Egypt and Turkey you can apply on-line.

 How long does it take to get my visa?